mesosphere/marathon-lb/Longhelp.md

                         LRU cache size (in number of items).
-This should be at least as large as the number of tasks exposed via marathon-lb. (default: 1000) --dont-bind-http-https
+This should be at least as large as the number of tasks exposed via marathon-lb. (default: 1000) --haproxy-map         Use HAProxy maps for domain name to backendmapping.
+                        (default: False)
+  --dont-bind-http-https
                         Don't bind to HTTP and HTTPS frontends. (default:
                         False)